AyyyStew/AzureHoneyPotLab/README.md

    A Windows virtual machine was deployed with its external firewall and Windows firewall disabled.
 This configuration ensured the system was highly discoverable by attackers, serving as an ideal honeypot for logging malicious activities.

 2. **Configuring Log Analytics Workspace**<br>
-   The VM’s security event logs were connected to a Log Analytics Workspace.
+   The VM's security event logs were connected to a Log Analytics Workspace.
 This allowed the collection of failed RDP login attempts, which were essential for the subsequent enrichment process.

 3. **Geolocation Data Enrichment**<br>
    A PowerShell script was run on the VM to process failed login events.
-The script extracted attacker IP addresses and queried a geolocation API to retrieve country, latitude and longitude, and state/province.The enriched data was saved as a custom log file and ingested into the Log Analytics Workspace.
+The script extracted attacker IP addresses and queried a geolocation API to retrieve country, latitude and longitude, and state/province.
+The enriched data was saved as a custom log file and ingested into the Log Analytics Workspace.

 4. **Visualization with Azure Sentinel**<br>
    Using Azure Sentinel, a custom workbook was created to display the enriched data on a world map.
 The map plotted attacker origins by latitude/longitude or country, highlighting the global scale of the threats.